'Historic' bipartisan local aid increase signed by Gov. Tony Evers

-The funding mechanism that diverts state dollars to towns, cities and counties across Wisconsin received its first major update in decades under a bipartisan measure signed into law Tuesday by Gov. Tony Evers.
+The funding mechanism that provides state dollars to towns, cities and counties across Wisconsin received its first major update in decades under a bipartisan measure signed into law Tuesday by Gov. Tony Evers.

+Another component of the bill allows officials in Milwaukee and Milwaukee County to increase local sales taxes to address mounting pension debt and avoid bankruptcy, but Milwaukee City Council officials have said they are exploring possible legal action against other Milwaukee-specific provisions in the bill.

-Joined by state lawmakers and local officials at Wausau's Fire Department Station 2, Evers said the bill is the result of "historic compromise" between the Democratic governor and Republicans, who control the state Legislature.
+Joined by state lawmakers and local officials at a Wausau Fire Department station, Evers said the bill is the result of "historic compromise" between the Democratic governor and Republicans, who control the state Legislature.

 "This historic day represents the culmination of relentless work over many, many years," Evers said of the shared revenue increase he's requested for four years.
 "For far too long, our local communities have been forced to do more with less."

-The agreement would also include several boosts to education spending, including a more than $1 billion increase in spendable revenue for K-12 schools, a $325-per-pupil increase to revenue limits for the next two fiscal years, and per-pupil aid increases for school choice and independent charter schools that would give K-8 students an $1,101 increase and giving high school students a nearly $3,000 increase.
+The agreement between Evers and GOP leaders would also include several boosts to education spending, including a more than $1 billion increase in revenue for K-12 schools, a $325-per-pupil increase to revenue limits for the next two fiscal years, and per-pupil aid increases for choice and independent charter schools that would give K-8 students a $1,101 increase and high school students a nearly $3,000 increase.

+Evers said the education bill was signed privately before Tuesday's press conference in Wausau.
+The funding mechanisms in both bills will be a part of the state's biennial budget, which is likely to be sent to the governor in the coming weeks.

-To help support local governments, the state would divert 20% of the state's 5% sales tax to all local communities.
+To help support local governments, the state would divert 20% of the state's 5% sales tax to counties and municipalities.
 GOP-authored provisions in the bill stipulate those funds need to be directed to local services such as police, fire and emergency services.
-The law will boost state aid to counties and municipalities across Wisconsin by nearly $248 million.
+The law provides cities and towns with nearly $207 million in aid, while counties will receive $68 million, according to the nonpartisan Legislative Fiscal Bureau.

+Sen. Mary Felzkowski, R-Irma, said on Twitter Tuesday the funding increase ensures "every town, village, city, and county in Wisconsin has the resources they need to provide necessary and expected government services like police, fire, and EMS."

+"This is a monumental day for Wisconsin, and a true testament of what can get done when we work across the aisle," Felzkowski added.

-The agreement also allows Milwaukee County to increase its 0.5% sales tax by 0.4 percentage points, while Milwaukee could impose a 2% sales tax to.
+The agreement also allows Milwaukee County to increase its 0.5% sales tax by 0.4 percentage points, while Milwaukee could impose a 2% sales tax.

 Sen. LaTonya Johnson, D-Milwaukee, said the local aid agreement "means absolutely everything."